ibm-cloud-architecture/eda-quickstarts/quarkus-kafka-producer/README.md

 ..
 ```

-andthe injection is controlled in the service using the producer as:
+and the injection is controlled in the service using the producer as:

 ```java
 @Inject